theresaneate/TAU_javacourse/README.md

-Do renew my Java skills, and move on from JDK 6/7/8 to 12 I'm doing this course:
+Do renew my Java skills for an upcoming workshop, and move on from JDK 6/7/8 to 12 I'm doing this course:

 # Test Automation University Java course